What am I doing?

 the third was the first

-book of Bach's Well-Tempered Clavier, based on the recordings by Kimiko Ishizaka.
+book of Bach's Well-Tempered Clavier (based on public domain recordings by Kimiko Ishizaka).

 In this fugue, I tried something I hadn't before: not showing most of the notes in the score.

-For some reason, I found this (which was an unintended effect that came up when I was designing the animation)
+For some reason, I found this (which was an unintended effect that came up when I was experimenting with various things

 2017jun07 Chopin, Scherzo No. 3 in C-sharp minor, opus 39